evmos/docs/docs/develop/build-a-dApp/clients/ethereum-JSON-RPC/clients.md

 - `Tx`: Contains `events` triggered during `DeliverTx` (i.e. transaction processing).
 - `ValidatorSetUpdates`: Contains validator set updates for the block.

-::: tip
+:::tip
 <!-- markdown-link-check-disable-next-line -->
-👉 The list of events types and values for each Cosmos SDK module can be found in the [Modules Specification](./../modules/README.md) section.
+👉 The list of events types and values for each Cosmos SDK module can be found in the [Modules Specification](../../../../protocol/modules/) section.
 Check the `Events` page to obtain the event list of each supported module on Evmos.
 :::